syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 {% endhighlight  %}
 {% endtabs %}

-## Assigning a CustomEditor based on the property type
+## Assigning a Custom Editor based on the property type

-If we want to apply custom editor for multiple properties which contains same type, you need to create the `CustomEditor` instance, assign your own editor to the `CustomEditor.Editor` and sets the `CustomEditor.HasPropertyType`  property  to `true`.
+If we want to apply custom editor for multiple properties which contains same type, we need to create the `CustomEditor` instance, assign our own editor to the `CustomEditor.Editor` and sets the `CustomEditor.HasPropertyType`  property  to `true`.
 Then, mention the property type to the `CustomEditor.PropertyType`.

 {% tabs %}
 {% highlight C# %}